Last Updated on 10/02/2026

-Livery Companies differ greatly in the way in which they acquire members known as Freemen and Liverymen.
+Livery Companies vary significantly in how they recruit and admit their members, who are known as Freemen and Liverymen.

 Freedom Admission